binarytemple/docker-hackathon/README.md

 ----

+# Java fan club

 We've just built our first Java application.

+The first of many 😂

 ---

+# Getting esoteric

-Let's move on to the really dirty stuff..
-NPM
+Let's move on to the really dirty stuff.. npm

 ```
 cd /work/sa-frontend
 npm install
 ```
+---

+# Getting esoteric (2)

 _Check the size of the npm downloads.._